wholesomedumpling/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
-Calculate the total number of steps taken per day.

 Calculate and report the mean and median of the total number of steps taken per day.